 - zest of 1 lemon

 - 500ml milk

 - 1 small cup of coffee

 Preheat oven to 180-200 °C.

 Boil the water with the butter, then pour the flour all at once.
 Stir continuously and cook for 10 minutes on a low flame.
 Then leave to cool down.

 Add the eggs, one at a time, whisking the batter.
-Add the sugar, salt and lemon zest.
-My mum recommended adding a pinch of baking powder to help the choux pastry to raise, however this was not included in the original recipe and I didn’t use it.
+Add the sugar, baking powder, salt and lemon zest.

-Pre heat oven to 180-200 °C. Spoon out the batter in small balls of equal size on a greased oven tray.
-Cook for 20 minutes, then take out the tray from the oven and leave the choux pastry to cool down.
+Spoon out the batter in small balls of equal size on a greased oven tray.
+Bake for 20 minutes, then take out the tray from the oven and leave the choux pastry to cool down.

-Fill the choux pastry beignets with the coffee cream using a piping bag.
-Decorate with icing sugar.
+Fill the bigné with coffee cream using a piping bag.